rqndom/mcp/README.md

 Our method allows us to have a constant low overhead as well as performance information up to the level of a single line.
-Moreover this profiler manage multithreaded applications (but only it knows about python threads).
+Moreover this profiler can manage multithreaded applications (but it will only know about python threads).

 After execution, all profiling information is contained in a single nice colorful HTML report, which can be manipulated by selecting parts